Life is too short to eat just for sustenance, travel just for a tan, attend school just for a job, and dress just to cover oneself.

 This site is an open invitation for you to travel, dine, shop, learn, celebrate, and even live with me.

-Sometimes cost-effective options will be offered, and sometimes they won’t if it demeans the quality of the experience or item.
+Sometimes cost-effective options will be offered, and sometimes they won’t if it too greatly demeans the quality of the experience or item.
 Think of this like hanging out with a pragmatic princess and her ladies of the court – occasionally, the ‘Mark-Francis’ approach is an absolute must (you’ll see).
 Is it too many topics?
 Too much to cover?
 Maybe.
 But you’re simply not going to find this sort of content all in one place anywhere else.

 …So you may wanna stick around.
 The best way to ensure you don’t miss anything would be to subscribe to my email list.